 Most Lunches

-6 Group Lunches (2 lunches on your own during free days)
+6 Group Lunches (1 lunch on your own during the free day in Lisbon)

 All Dinners